sakitume/NFE_Silverware/.vscode/readme.md

 I'm pretty sure that's how I ended up getting the st-link drivers installed onto my Windows 10 development machine.
 I also ended up updating the firmware on my ST-Link V2 probe using that utility but I'm not sure if that was necessary.
 I'm noting it here in case it may be useful.

+I made an adapter to plug into the B03 FC board.
+I'm writing these notes down so I can remember the wiring.

+* Grey - SWCLK
+* Purple - SWDIO
+* Blue - Ground

 ## VSCode
 Hit F1 key and enter "select default" and choose the "Terminal: Select Default Shell".
 Then choose "Command Prompt C:\WINDOWS\System32\cmd.exe".